-Jon Derek had a good working friendship with Slim Whitman.
-They toured together twice - the first time was in September 1970 with his band Country Fever and then again in February/March 1976 as a solo artist backed by Jeannie Denver and the J.D.
+JON DEREK established a good friendship over the years with SLIM WHITMAN.
+They toured together twice - the first time was in September 1970 with his band COUNTRY FEVER and then again in February/March 1976 as a solo artist backed by Jeannie Denver and the J.D.
 Band.

-THE 1970 TOUR was supported by four acts who were all notable winners at that year's 'Country Music Association (Great Britain) Awards'.
-Country Fever won 'Best Group'.
+THE 1970 TOUR was supported by three of the four British acts who were all notable winners at that year's 'Country Music Association (Great Britain) Awards'.

-This was Slim Whitman's first UK tour in 14 years and included dates at the London Palladium, Hammersmith Odeon (Apollo), Sunderland Empire and Liverpool Empire.
+This was Slim Whitman's first UK tour in 14 years.
+Just three venues; Hammersmith Odeon (Apollo), Liverpool Empire and Sunderland Empire - two shows a night.

 Wish you all the best - Slim Whitman

-THE 1976 TOUR was one of Slim's longest ever - 32 dates including two performances a day.
+THE 1976 TOUR was one of Slim Whitman's longest ever - 36 dates including two performances a day.

 Jon Derek was billed as a solo act but he was using, at the time, the backing services of a very fine band in their own right - Jeannie Denver and the J.D.
 Band.
 Together, they also backed Slim Whitman.

-In addition to having his own spot on the show, Jon also compered the entire tour.
-On the final date at the London Palladium, Jon was joined on stage by Alan 'Fluff' Freeman who presented Slim Whitman with a gold disc for sales of his current album 'Happy Anniversary'.
+In addition to having his own spot on the show and backing Slim, Jon also compered the entire tour.
+On the final date at the London Palladium, Jon introduced on stage legendary disc jockey Alan 'Fluff' Freeman who presented Slim Whitman with a gold disc for sales of his current album 'Happy Anniversary'.